 If a person who is a trustee appoints the Public Trustee as the person’s agent to act as trustee in the place of the person, the Public Trustee, if so appointed by power of attorney or other instrument of appointment, may act within the scope of the authority conferred on the Public Trustee as effectually as the person could have acted and may exercise all discretionary and other powers delegated by the principal as fully as the principal could have exercised them.

-[Section 22A inserted by No. 9 of 2008 s.
+[Section 22A inserted: No. 9 of 2008 s.
 18.]

 23. Public Trustee may exercise powers under other Acts